Here’s what you need to know before you buy a front-facing baby carrier.

 Outwards facing positions are usually less comfortable than positions where your baby is facing towards your body.

 There’s a lot of concern about hip support in carriers; for optimum hip support make sure that your carrier holds your baby in a seated position with their knees tucked up higher than their hips.
+The Ergobaby Omni 360, Omni 360 Cool Air Mesh and Tula Explore baby carrier support babies very well in this position, making them our top choice for outwards facing carriers.

 Check that the fabric of the carrier supports your baby’s bottom and thighs fully across their seated width, from the back of one knee to the back of the other.